 Some sellers of these devices may try and sell them as FDA approved, even though they don’t meet the required standards, and unlawfully call these PSAPs hearing aids.
 These cheap devices are not hearing aids.

-How to recognize the difference between a PSA and a medical-grade hearing aid
+How to Recognize the Difference Between a PSA and a Medical-Grade Hearing Aid

 When buying affordable quality hearing aids, consumers need to beware of the following characteristic:

-- Sound amplification that occurs equally across all sounds.
+- Sound amplification occurs equally across all sounds.
 Unfortunately, this means that the frequencies most needed, those over 1,000 HZ are not specially targeted like they are in medical-grade hearing aids.

 - Lack of advanced features means that these devices cannot distinguish background noises above voice frequencies, and they usually send loud feedback noises into the ear.

 - An absence of smartphone compatibility and the absence of telecoils mean that they also lack other multiple settings for different environments.
-That means the user has very limited use from them, especially in restaurants, theatres, etc.
+That means the user has very minimal use from them, especially in restaurants, theatres, etc.

-Cheap hearing aids: Conclusion and warnings
+Cheap hearing aids: Conclusion and Warnings

 Anyone who wants to improve their hearing loss should not consider buying these cheap hearing aids.
 They are designed to amplify all surrounding sounds, making it difficult for the person to distinguish what others are saying because of all the amplified background noise.
 This is because they cannot pick up the frequencies required.
-This sound amplification creates a very noisy environment in the ears and has been proven to further promote hearing loss.
+This sound amplification creates a very noisy environment in the ears and has been proven to promote hearing loss further.

 Hearing can be improved, but not with these devices.
 Other affordable hearing aids are FDA registered and offer all the features for an enhanced hearing experience.